Personalized Employee Benefits Resources | PeopleKeep

 Actual deferral percentage (ADP) test

 Actual deferral percentage (ADP) looks at elective deferrals and divides that amount by the plan participant’s compensation.
-This is used for retirement plans like 401(k)s.
+You use this NDT for retirement plans like 401(k)s.

 First, you’ll need to find the annual contribution rate for both HCEs and NHCEs.
-Divide the average elective deferrals for each type of employee by their average compensation.
+Then, divide the average elective deferrals for each type of employee by their average compensation.
 Now, you’ll compare the two values.

 To pass, the ADP for HCEs can’t exceed the greater of:

-This test is similar to ADP, but it includes employer-matched contributions as well, including any employer contributions through a nonelective contribution model.
-Divide each participant’s matching contributions and after-tax contributions by compensation, much like with ADP.
+This test is similar to ADP but includes employer-matched contributions, including any employer contributions through a non-elective contribution model.
+Like with ADP, you’ll divide each participant’s matching contributions and after-tax contributions by compensation.

 Top-heavy test

-• Anyone with a 5% or more ownership stake in the organization
+• Anyone with a 5% or more ownership stake in the company.

-If the value of the plan assets in key employees’ retirement accounts is greater than 60% of all assets from the overall employer-sponsored plan, including non-key employees, it fails the test.
+Suppose the value of the plan assets in key employees’ retirement accounts is greater than 60% of all assets from the overall employer-sponsored plan, including non-key employees.
+In that case, the benefit plan will fail the test.

 Key employee concentration test

-With the key employee concentration utilization test, no more than 25% of the combined tax-free benefits may be provided to key employees.
+With the key employee concentration utilization test, you must provide no more than 25% of the combined tax-free benefits to key employees.
 This includes all pre-tax contributions for HSAs, FSAs, HRAs, and life or disability insurance premiums combined.

 Dependent care tests